The Council's Executive's initial 2013-14 Budget proposals

 Information was posted on our website and in our libraries and a number of focus groups were held to gather your views.
 This consultation is ongoing and your feedback is continuing to play an important part in developing the Council’s budget proposals for 2013-14.

-The budget will be set by Full Council on Thursday, 28 February, 2013.
+The budget was set by Full Council on Thursday, 28 February, 2013.

 Changes since the consultation started